 It’s well known that getting your audience actively engaged is one key to a successful presentation.
 Unfortunately, far too many speakers rely on the cheap approach of doing quick polls of the audience.
 You’ve seen these before: “Put your hand up if you used Facebook today.”
 Or the most cheap of all: “Who here wants to make more money?” or “Put your hand up if you have ever felt like an unhappy customer.”

-It's silly.
+It’s silly.
 Everyone wants to make more money.
-Everyone's had a bad experience.
-This isn't audience participation.
+Everyone’s had a bad experience.
+That isn’t audience participation.

 There are a couple of additional traps in this kind of cheap way out:

-- People in some cultures (geography or corporate) just don't like standing out — for any reason.
-Canadians, for instance, tend to not want to put their hand up, whereas Americans don't mind.
+- People in some cultures (geography or corporate) just don’t like standing out — for any reason.
+Canadians, for instance, tend to not want to put their hand up, whereas Americans seem to love it.

 - Often, these questions are posed in the negative: “Put your hand up if you’re still not on Facebook.”
 Nobody wants to be outed for not being technically savvy.

-Sometimes, speakers will even invite cheering with something like "Make some noise!!!"
-Or even "Stand up!"
+Sometimes, speakers will even invite cheering with something like “Make some noise!!!”
+Or even “Stand up!!!
+YEAH!!”

 “You following me?”